 For our Yankee taste, we needed a bit of a beef flavor pop to the gravy.
 I added some Pensey's beef gravy base.
 You may add 1-2 beef bouillon cubes or the equivalent if you have Yankee taste buds or lack the fond memories of milk gravy,

 I’m cooking my one pound of cube steak in two large pieces.
 You can make 2-4 pieces at your option.

 In a larger fry pan, heat 4 tablespoons of vegetable oil over medium-high heat.

 Set up a breading line.
 In pan #1, beat 1 egg with 1/2 cup of milk.
 In pan #2 add 3/4 cup with 1 teaspoon seasoning salt, 1/2 teaspoon paprika, 1/2 teaspoon garlic powder, and 1/2 teaspoon black pepper.
 Add a pinch of cayenne pepper if you want.
 Mix well.

 Coat cube streak in the flour mixture, shake off excess.
 Coat in egg mixture, shake off excess and one more coat of the flour mixture.
 Place on plate and repeat for next steak.

 By now the oil should be shimmering.
 Using a fork, lay the steak into the oil.

 When the edges turn to gold, and it looks like some blood is coming through the flour (4-5 minutes), it is time for your only flip.
 Fry another 3-4 minutes.
-Final internal temperature of 145 – 150 degrees but go by the color also.
+A final internal temperature of 145 – 150 degrees but go by the color also.

 Remove steaks to a clean plate and tent lightly with foil.

 Lower burner to medium.
-Add 4 tablespoons of the flour mixture from coating pan #2 to the oil and drippings in pan.
+Add 4 tablespoons of the flour mixture from coating pan #2 to 4 tablespoons of the oil and drippings in pan.
 Whisk for a few minutes to cook the flour.